1978

 Note: Soundboard recording was made.
 Also a a professional shot film is

-With special guest Eddie Money on sax on Miss You.
+reported to exist.
+With special guest Eddie Money (sax) on Miss You.

 - interview with MJ by Rick Samuels